mkrosnicki/Codility-Challenges/README.md

 ## Codility Challenges

-This is the list of my attempts to Codility Challenges with links to detailed solution.
+This is the list of my attempts to Codility Challenges with links to detailed solutions.

 #